 Research at SLIS

-1. Library, Print Culture, Information and Information Technology History
+1. Print Culture, Library and Information Technology History

-History of print cultures both analog and digital; history of librarianship; history of information technologies and the information industries.
+History of print and digital cultures; history of librarianship; history of information technologies and the information industries.

 2. User Behavior and Social Aspects of Information Seeking

-Users online information seeking behaviors; libraries in the life of everyday people; underrepresented populations; health information seeking behaviors; financial literacy; technological literacy; user vocabularies and information behaviors
+Online information seeking and evaluation behaviors; libraries in the life of everyday people; underrepresented populations; health information seeking behaviors; financial literacy; technological literacy; user vocabularies;

 3. Social Informatics, or the social aspects of information and information & communications technologies